btorpey/btorpey.github.io/content/gdb-python.md

 Recently I was installing a new version of gdb, but no matter what I did I couldn't get pretty-printing to work.

-As it happens, Python was the sneaky bad guy here too.
+As it happens, Python was the villain here too.
 Read on to see how to thwart him and get pretty-printing in your version of gdb.

 <!-- more -->